 PUBLIC HEALTH PROGRAMS SAVE HALF A BILLION DOLLARS PER YEAR IN FOUR COUNTRIES

-I-MAK has worked alongside five patient advocacy organizations since 2014 to reduce drug prices in Argentina, Brazil, Thailand, and Ukraine.* Legal interventions on seven HIV drugs in these four countries has so far enabled price reductions that have resulted in actual annualized savings of US$549 million per year.
+I-MAK has worked alongside five patient advocacy organizations since 2014 to reduce drug prices in Argentina, Brazil, Thailand, and Ukraine.* Patent challenges, drug pricing negotiations, and policy dialogues between the public and private sectors on seven HIV drugs in these four countries have reduced prices and have saved their health programs $472 million each year.

-In 2015, I-MAK filed a patent challenge against Sovaldi® in China, and worked with partner organizations to file challenges in Argentina, Brazil, Russia, and Ukraine.
-In just these five countries, the cases have the potential to increase access to treatment for 20 million people, open up the market for more competition and generic drugs, and save government health programs approximately US$123 billion.
+In 2015, I-MAK filed a patent challenge against Sovaldi® in China, and worked with partner organizations to file similar challenges in Argentina, Brazil, Russia, and Ukraine.
+In China alone there is potential to save $13 billion and treat an additional 1.5 million people if only 15% of infections are treated (similar to treatment rate for HIV).
+If these cases are successful, these five countries have the potential to increase access to treatment for millions people, open up the market for more competition, and save government health programs billions.